jupyter-widgets/ipyleaflet/docs/source/installation.rst

 JupyterLab extension
 ====================

-If you have JupyterLab, you will also need to install the JupyterLab extension:
+If you have JupyterLab <=2, you will also need to install the JupyterLab extension:

 .. code:: bash